100 Greatest British Novels

 Genre: Didactic fiction, Domestic fiction, Bildungsromans, Historical novel

 Set in Middlemarch, a fictional English Midland town, in 1829 to 1832, it follows distinct, intersecting stories with many characters.
 Issues include the status of women, the nature of marriage, idealism, self-interest, religion, hypocrisy, political reform, and education.
-Despite comic elements, Middlemarch uses realism to encompass historical events: the 1832 Reform Act, early railways, and the accession of King William IV
+Despite comic elements, Middlemarch uses realism to encompass historical events: the 1832 Reform Act, early railways, and the accession of King William IV.

 In 2015 it was ranked No1 in the BBC’s 100 Greatest British Novels.